Rockwell15/company-updates-for-linkedin/readme.txt

 5. Then copy the redirect URL on the plugins settings page

-6. And paste / click "Add" under OAuth 2.0 Authentication redirect URLs
+6. And paste under OAuth 2.0 Authentication redirect URLs then click "Add"

-7. DONT FORGET TO CHECK OFF "rw\_company\_admin" AND UPDATE THE LINKEDIN APP
+7. Check "rw\_company\_admin" (Above the OAuth 2.0 field) and click update (at the bottom of the form)

 8. Add CSS classes for the feed container & items if you plan on custom design